What is a South Dakota Lost Instrument Bond?

 The South Dakota Lost Instrument Bond is that watertight guarantee offered by an issuing entity that in the event a document with a financial value such as stocks, cashier’s checks, or bond certificates cannot be located — after an exhaustive, systematic, cautious and conscientious search – said lost instrument would be replaced.

-This bond also provides a warranty that if the original missing documents — real estate certificates, savings passbooks, and certificates of deposits — surfaces, it will be given back to the surety company for appropriate clearance.
+This bond also provides a warranty that if the original missing documents — real estate certificates, savings passbooks, and certificates of deposits — surface, it will be given back to the surety company for appropriate clearance.

 In the case of checks, if the original instrument re-emerges, the principal will not be able to cash it.
 With the bond, the financial institution makes sure that the bank is not financially jeopardized by paying the face amount of the check more than once.